SakethAleti/Embodied-Technologies-Paper/README.md

-Code for the paper *The Political Economy of Embodied Technologies* (Hochman & Zilberman, 2017)
+Code for the paper *Optimal environmental taxation in response to an environmentally-unfriendly political challenger* (Hochman & Zilberman, 2017)

 ## Usage